“If you decide to use hormone therapy, use it at the lowest

 Can HT benefits and risks differ for different menopause symptoms?

-On page 767 in The North American Menopause Society Releases Its 2022 Hormone Therapy Position Statement: Abstract – “endorsed by more than 20 well-respected international organizations” – published July 2022, the North American Menopause Society (NAMS) note:
+On page 767 in The 2022 Hormone Therapy Position Statement of the North American Menopause Society: Abstract “endorsed by more than 20 well-respected international organizations”, published July 2022, the North American Menopause Society (NAMS) note:

 “For bothersome genitourinary syndrome of menopause symptoms not relieved with over-the-counter therapies in women without indications for use of systemic hormone therapy, low-dose vaginal estrogen therapy or other therapies (eg, vaginal dehydroepiandrosterone or oral ospemifene) are recommended”.8